 An introduction to DutyMan

-Contrary to popular belief, DutyMan is not actually a man.
-DutyMan is a website that we’ve been using for a number of years to organise race management duties (Race Officer, Assistant Race Officer and Course Setter) at the sailing club.
-This year we’ve extended DutyMan to cover the safety boat helper duties as well.
+DutyMan is a website that we’ve been using for a number of years to organise duties (Race Officer, Assistant Race Officer, Course Setter, Safety Boat Crew, Galley and bar) at the sailing club on racing days.
 Here’s an explanation of what DutyMan is and how to use it.

-When you were first allocated a duty on DutyMan, the system sends you an email with the subject “DutyMan Login for <Your Name>”.
+When you are first entered onto the DutyMan database, the system sends you an email with the subject “DutyMan Login for <Your Name>”.
 This email contains your username which is usually in the form “<firstname> <lastname>” and your password.
 Once logged in, update your password to something more memorable using the Password link at the top of the page.

 When duties are allocated at the start of the season, you will be sent a notification by email from Dutyman.
 If you then find that you cannot make your allocated duty you can arrange a swap using Dutyman.